 Within this lodge of the sacred breath of life flows the mysterious feminine power of the universe herself.
 Her teaching flowers from the human soul, its wordless pages blossoming silent wisdom, slowly unfolding the petals of our heart.
 Her fragrance drifts from a circle without end, an eternal hoop of traditions that we nurture for all of our relations.
 Aho Mitakuye Oyasin!
 All of us, we are related.

-La piedra que canta es un lugar sagrado para la custodia de los antiguos caminos indígenas Lakota, para el fuego eterno que ruge dentro del corazón de todos los pueblos, la llama que reavivar el espíritu de esta tierra, quemando la ilusión de nosotros mismos.
+La Piedra que Canta es un lugar sagrado para la custodia de los antiguos caminos indígenas Lakota, para el fuego eterno que ruge dentro del corazón de todos los pueblos, la llama que revive el espíritu de esta tierra, quemando la ilusión de nosotros mismos.
 A través de su voz crepitante, el Abuelo Fuego nos aconseja con su calidez, la enseñanza del respeto por la tradición y la humildad con el poder.
-La nuestra es una casa de la humilde piedra, el tipi de una roca de canto, donde la Abuela Tierra, Uncimaka, canta las canciones de la sabiduría casi perdidos.
-Ella nos cuenta la historia desde dentro de nosotros mismos, del Búfalo Blanco Doncella y el secreto que ella lleva en su paquete medicina sagrada.
-Ella susurra las enseñanzas de los Little People y otras cosas incomprensibles para la mente industrializado.
-Ella respira en nosotros el aliento sagrado de la vida, silbando a través de nuestros huesos huecos los vendavales de desapego, el viento impecable de nuestros antepasados y el conocimiento amanecer de un mundo nuevo y brillante.
+Nuestro hogar es de humilde piedra, el tipi de una Roca que Canta, donde la Abuela Tierra, Uncimaka, canta las canciones de la sabiduría casi perdidas.
+Ella nos cuenta la historia desde dentro de nosotros mismos, del Búfalo Blanco Doncella y el secreto que ella lleva en su paquete de medicinas sagrada.
+Ella nos susurra las enseñanzas de los Duendes y otras cosas incomprensibles para la mente industrializada.
+Ella respira en nosotros el aliento sagrado de la vida, silbando a través de nuestros huesos huecos los vendavales de desapego, el viento impecable de nuestros antepasados y el conocimiento del amanecer de un mundo nuevo y brillante.
 Dentro de esta casa de campo de la respiración sagrada de la vida fluye el misterioso poder femenino del universo mismo.
-Sus flores de enseñanza del alma humana, es páginas sin palabras florecientes sabiduría silenciosa, lentamente desplegando los pétalos de nuestro corazón.
-Su fragancia deriva de un círculo sin fin, un aro eterna de tradiciones que nos nutrimos para todas nuestras relaciones.
+Sus flores de enseñanza del alma humana, son páginas sin palabras, florecientes, sabiduría silenciosa, lentamente desplegando los pétalos de nuestro corazón.
+Su fragancia deriva de un círculo sin fin, un aro eterno de tradiciones que nos nutren, para todas nuestras relaciones.
 Aho Mitakuye Oyasin!
 Todos nosotros, estamos relacionados.

 Here at the home of the Singing Stone abounds the magic of times untold.
 A mystery that is unfathomable to the modern anylitical mind.
 It may seem to defy scientific process or scrutiny of any kind.
 It is an ancient connection with spirits far older than human language.
 The Singing Stone is dedicated to preserving some of the last connections to these spirit helpers of mankind on the Western Hemisphere.
 We are doing this by teaching ceremonial songsin the Lakota language, by preserving indigenous American spiritual practices and by safeguarding the integrity of these sacred rites.